0x60df/loophole/README.md

-Each element optionally can be a list whose car is a function described above, and cdr is a plist which has a property :key.
-It looks like
+Each element optionally can be a list whose car is a function described above, and cdr is a plist which has a property `:key`.
+It looks like `(OBTAIN-ENTRY :key READ-KEY)`.
-(OBTAIN-ENTRY :key READ-KEY).
-READ-KEY is a function which takes no arguments and returns key sequence to be bound.
+`READ-KEY` is a function which takes no arguments and returns key sequence to be bound.
-However, if `loophole-decide-obtaining-method-after-read-key` is t, or while it is the symbol `negative-argument` and binding commands are called with `negative-argument`, :key property will be omitted and default `loophole-read-key` will be used.
+However, if `loophole-decide-obtaining-method-after-read-key` is t, or while it is the symbol `negative-argument` and binding commands are called with `negative-argument`, `:key` property will be omitted and default `loophole-read-key` will be used.

 Default value of `loophole-set-key-order` is